 There really are two key variables they look at in evaluating a case.
 Number one is your noneconomic damages and then your economic damages.
 What does that really mean?
-Your economic damages are really those things that I describe as those things that you can bill for, things that you can specifically identify.
+Your economic damages are really those things that I describe as those things that you can bill for.
+Things that you can specifically identify.
 So, for example, your past medical bills, present medical bills, and anticipated future medical bills.
-The next variable is your lost wages.
-So, if you can, specifically identify how much time you missed from work and the value of that work, and then you can make a claim for those things.
+The next is your lost wages, so if you can specifically identify how much time you missed from work and the value of that work.
+Then you can make a claim for those things.
 That’s your economic damages.

-Noneconomic damages are your pain and suffering, things you can’t put a specific number on, but you should be compensated for, such as mental anguish and pain and suffering.
-Those are the different types of variables that come into play, and the insurance company will add those two things together to come up with a value of your case.
+Noneconomic damages are your pain and suffering.
+Things you can’t put a specific number on, but you should be compensated for, such as mental anguish and pain and suffering.
+So, those are the different types of variables that come into play and the insurance company will add those two things together to come up with a value of your case.